martindisch/oscore-demo/README.md

-# [WIP] oscore-demo
+# oscore-demo

-This will hopefully turn into a demonstration of protecting CoAP with OSCORE on embedded devices some day.
+This is a demonstration of protecting CoAP with OSCORE on embedded devices.
-At the moment, this is built specifically for the STM32F303VCT6 (server) and STM32F407VGT6U (client).
+It's using the STM32F303VCT6 (server), the STM32F407VGT6U (client) and the W5500 Ethernet controller and is therefore pretty specific to the hardware.
+But of course the [EDHOC/OSCORE library](https://github.com/martindisch/oscore)
+is completely hardware independent.

 ## Dependencies